The Easiest Way to Succeed Online!™

 The headline should contain a strong selling message.
 This message can identify the audience for the product or service, stress the usefulness of the product, or highlight other potential benefits.

-Too many promotional websites stress the features of the product or service — the bare facts about how it works, what it looks like, how and where it is made, who designed it, and so on.
-Effective copy translates features into benefits — reasons why customers should buy the product.
-A benefit explains what the product can do for your customers.
+Too many promotional websites stress the features of a product or service — the bare facts about how it works, what it looks like, how and where it's made, who designed it, and so on.
+Effective copy translates features into benefits — the reasons why customers should buy the product.
+A benefit explains what your prospects are most interested in… what the product or service can do for them.

 In General, It Pays to Be Specific